imanolympic/LaunchDeck-Workshop-2-4/README.md

 # TaskDeck

-This is a basic to-do list app that grants users the ability to create, delete, and complete Tasks.
+**TaskDeck** is a basic to-do list app that grants users the ability to create, delete, and complete tasks.

 ## Video Walkthrough
 Here's a walkthrough of the implemented feautures: